Colombo: Landmarks

-Another landmark is St.Paul's Church Milagiriya, one of the oldest churches in Sri Lanka, first built by the Portuguese and rebuilt by the British in 1848.
+Another landmark is St Paul's Church, Milagiriya, one of the oldest churches in Sri Lanka, first built by the Portuguese and rebuilt by the British in 1848.
 The Cargills & Millers building in Fort is also a protected building of historical significance.

 Cannons that were once mounted on the rampart of the old fort of Colombo were laid out for observance and prestige at the Green.
 The colonial styled Galle Face Hotel, known as Asia's Emerald on the Green since 1864, is adjacent to Galle Face Green.
 The hotel has played host to guests such as the British royal family and other royal guests and celebrities.
 After a stay at the hotel, Princess Alexandra of Denmark commented that "the peacefulness and generosity encountered at the Galle Face Hotel cannot be matched."
 Also facing Galle Face Green is the Ceylon Inter-Continental Hotel.

 Education

 Royal College Colombo, the oldest public school in the city.

 Education institutions in Colombo have a long history.
 Colombo has many of the prominent public schools in the country, some of them government-owned and others private.
 Most of the prominent schools in the city date back to the 1800s when they were established during the British colonial rule, such as the Royal College Colombo established in 1835.
 Certain urban schools of Sri Lanka have some religious alignment; this is partly due to the influence of the British, who established Christian missionary schools.
-These include the Anglican, Bishop's College(1875); the Methodist, Wesley College Colombo (1874); the Buddhist, Ananda College (1886); the Muslim, Zahira College (1892); the Catholic, St. Benedict's College, Colombo (1865),St. Joseph's College (1896).
+These include Anglican schools: Bishop's College (1875); Methodist schools: Wesley College Colombo (1874); Buddhist schools: Ananda College (1886); Nalanda College (1925) Muslim schools: Zahira College (1892); Catholic schools: St Benedict's College, Colombo (1865), St Joseph's College (1896).
 The religious alignments do not affect the curriculum of the school except for the demographics of the student population.
-The secular schools Mahanama College (1954)D. S. Senanayake College (1967) and Sirimavo Bandaranaike Vidyalaya (1973) have been established in the post independence era.
+The secular schools Mahanama College (1954), D. S. Senanayake College (1967), and Sirimavo Bandaranaike Vidyalaya (1973), Thurstan College (1950) and Isipathana College (1952) have been established in the post independence era.
 Colombo has many International Schools that have come up in recent years.

 Higher education in the city has a long history, beginning with the establishment of the Colombo Medical School (1870), the Colombo Law College (1875), the School of Agriculture (1884) and the Government Technical College (1893).
 The first step in the creation of a university in Colombo was taken in 1913 with the establishment of the University College Colombo which prepared students for the external examinations of the University of London.
 This was followed by the establishment of the University of Ceylon in Colombo.
 Today the University of Colombo and the University of the Visual & Performing Arts are state universities in the city.
 The Sri Lanka Institute of Information Technology has a metropolitan campus in the city centre.
 There are several private higher education institutions in the city.